 How do you measure sustainability in procurement?

-Sustainable procurement KPIs — including environmental, social, economic, governance, process, output and supplier metrics — form the foundation for measuring sustainability.
-Once organizations define which key performance indicators to track, they can use supplier assessment tools, sustainability scorecards and regular audits to gather and verify the data needed to measure those KPIs.
+Sustainable procurement key performance indicators (KPIs) such as environmental, social, economic, governance, process, output, and supplier metrics form the foundation for measuring sustainability.
+Once organizations define which KPIs to track, they can use supplier assessment tools, sustainability scorecards, and regular audits to gather and verify the data needed to measure those KPIs.
 These tools provide structured, reliable ways to evaluate supplier performance and track sustainable procurement progress.

 What is the sustainability procurement cycle?

-The procurement life cycle refers to the steps involved in obtaining goods or services for a business.
+The procurement lifecycle refers to the steps involved in obtaining goods or services for a business.
 These steps can be broadly categorized as defining business needs, inviting suppliers to bid, evaluating and selecting suppliers, managing contracts and deliverables, and refining procurement processes.
-While the traditional and the sustainability procurement life cycles both aim to source the highest quality goods for the best value, the sustainability procurement cycle integrates environmental, social and governance factors at each step.
+While both traditional and sustainable procurement lifecycles aim to source the highest quality goods for the best value, sustainable procurement integrates environmental, social, and governance factors at each step.

 What is the meaning of sustainable procurement?